KaliedaRik/Scrawl-canvas/docs/reference/sc-groups-cells.md

 (Repo-dev note: current functionality is that when an artefact/entity object's `calculateOrder` or `stampOrder` value changes, the artefact/entity will only signal the change to its current host Group object.
 This may cause unexpected outcomes (edge cases) for more complex dev-user projects and may need to be revisited at some point.)

-### Update artefact/entity object attributes using Group object functions
+### Batch update artefact/entity object attributes using Group object functions
 Any SC *tracked object* (an object that inherits functionality from the `mixin/base.js` file) can have its attributes updated at any time using its `.set({key: value, ...})` and `.setDelta({key: value, ...})` functions.

 SC Group objects include functions that allow such updates to be applied to all of their artefact/entity objects in a single invocation: